Jumpscale/g8cockpit/docs/installation/Using-Blueprint/using-blueprint.md

 - **dind**: (true/false) Abreviation for "Docker in Docker"
 - **staging**: (true/false) When set to true, no SSL certificates are required

-- Copy the blueprint into the blueprints subdirectory:
+Copy the blueprint into the blueprints subdirectory:

 ```bash
 cp bp.yml /opt/code/ays_cockpit/blueprints
 ```

+### Step 3: Execute the blueprint

 ```bash
 ays blueprint
 ```

-- Init and install the blueprint:
+### Step 4: Init and install the AYS service instances

 ```bash
 cd /opt/code/ays_cockpit